Type-B Goldstone modes and a logarithmic spiral in the staggered $\rm SU(4)$ ferromagnetic spin-orbital model: The SSB pattern for even

-To keep consistency with the counting rule~\cite{watanabe}, we resort to the redundancy principle, introduced in Ref.~\cite{golden}.
-For our purpose, the redundancy principle may be stated as follows.
-The number of GMs should not exceed the rank $r$ of the symmetry group $G$, as long as $G$ is semisimple.
-In our case, $r=3$ for the staggered symmetry group $\rm{SU(4)}$, then the number of the type-B GMs must be equal to $N_B = 3$.
-Hence, four broken generators are redundant for the SSB pattern from $\rm{SU(4)}$ to ${\rm U(1)}\times{\rm U(1)}\times{\rm U(1)}$.
+To maintain consistency with the GM counting rule~\cite{watanabe} we adopt the redundancy principle introduced in the discussion of the staggered $\rm{SU}(3)$ ferromagnetic spin-1 biquadratic model~\cite{golden}.
+We state this principle here again as follows.
+Namely the number of GMs should not exceed the rank $r$ of the semisimple group $G$.
+In our case, $r=3$ for the staggered symmetry group $\rm{SU(4)}$, the number of the type-B GMs must be equal to $N_B = 3$.
+Four broken generators are thus redundant for the SSB pattern from $\rm{SU(4)}$ to ${\rm U(1)}\times{\rm U(1)}\times{\rm U(1)}$.